vossisboss/tutorial-series/deployment.md

 6. Enter the name your app.
 7. Click **Yes delete it**.
 8. Repeat steps 3, 4, 5, 6, and 7 for all apps in your **Apps** list.
-9. Run the `fly launch` command in your built-in terminal.
+9. Run the `fly launch` command in your built-in terminal or PowerShell MSI on Windows.

 ## Customize your site to use Fly.io